martonsagi/al-object-designer/extension-al-object-designer/README.md

 ## Known Issues

 * Page generation works only with local table objects.
 You cannot generate new page from standard objects (symbols).
+* Design feature works only with local pages, the window is empty when selecting page extensions.
 * View (Go to definition) is activate for all object types, however, it will not work with Control Add-ins for example.
 * It might be too bright for dark themes.